 Many employees are injured at work and, according to figures from the Health and Safety Executive, almost 2 million British workers have suffered or are suffering from a workplace injury or illness in the last year.
 For many of these workers, however, the decision to bring an employer’s liability claim is not straightforward.

-Cutting corners in health and safety matters can only lead to one outcome – as illustrated in this case.
+Cutting corners in health and safety matters can only lead to one outcome – as illustrated in this case, which should have been a routine skip delivery.

 When winter arrives, construction workers face conditions that can turn a routine job into a dangerous one.
 Ice, rain, wind and darkness can all increase the risk of serious injuries, many of which could be prevented with the right safety measures in place.